 It is best to let our teens know we hope they graduate, but if they reach a point where school is unimportant to them, we will interpret that as they are ready for full-time employment in order for them to live with us or they are ready to move out.

 The most common mistake with grades is to try and shove your high schooler all the way to graduation.
 They will likely fail in college or at their first job if you do this.
 No adult can push another adult into success!
 Letting our teens own their problems allows them to become more responsible and sets them up for success.

 Example of handing their problem back to them

 “I love you and want to provide all the stuff you enjoy around here – the food, heat, etc. I can provide that because I do an above-average job at work.
-Since you’re not doing above average in school I find myself getting resentful and I love you too much to let that continue.
+Since you’re not doing above average in school, I find myself getting resentful, and I love you too much to let that continue.
 So, I wonder if it’s time for you to make your own way.
 Or, if you choose to stay here, start working and pay for room and board.
 You know?
 I don’t want to have bad feelings about you.
 Why don’t we give it one last quarter?
-If you get a b in school, and I keep getting a b at work, were’ even.
-But if grades are still low, I’ll expect you to start getting a job and pay room and board within 3 weeks.
-You’re a great worker, you’d be great at McDonald’s.
+If you get a b in school, and I keep getting a b at work, we’re even.
+But if grades are still low, I’ll expect you to start getting a job and pay room and board within three weeks.
+You’re a great worker; you’d be great at McDonald’s.
 Well, good luck – I hope you work this out.”

 When we allow teens to be in charge of their own grades, it allows them to take responsibility for their lives.
 This can sound very scary as a parent, and remember, some of America’s greatest entrepreneurs dropped out of high school to start a business.
 Not everyone’s professional development is the same.
 This is not to say that dropping out is encouraged, and it’s not the end of the world.
 In short – if your child has a good self-image, they will likely get a GED or attend college later in life.
 If the teen has low grades due to drug use or depression, then the issue is your teen’s mental health, not poor school achievement.